sharpmachine/framework/wp-content/plugins/advanced-custom-fields/readme.txt

 = Q. I can't see the "Select Image" button for my image field! =
 A. For Image uploads to work, your post type must support "editor"

-= Q. ACF uses custom database tables, can I still query posts based on meta_key / value? =
-A. Yes, meta_key and meta_value act as usual.
-All field data is stored as a normal custom field, but is attached to a row in the acf_values table for extra functionality!

 = Q. I have a question =
 A. Chances are, someone else has asked it.
 Check out the support forum at: http://support.plugins.elliotcondon.com/categories/advanced-custom-fields/